For the minimum system requirements for this release, see System requirements.

 No. XenServer does not support using SD cards or USB cards for your XenServer installation.

-Citrix only supports hardware that has been certified and listed on the Hardware Compatibility List (HCL).
+We only support hardware that has been certified and listed on the Hardware Compatibility List (HCL).

 For a complete list of XenServer supported limits, see Configuration Limits.